ksenia-5/ksenia-5/README.md

 - 🐜 I work as a [Maths and Science tutor](https://www.superprof.co.uk/encouraging-and-supportive-maths-and-science-tuition-london-from-experienced-passionate-and-dedicated-tutor.html) and design researcher.
 A current project uses webscraping and social media data mining for market research.
 - 👀 I'm looking for an ML developer role.
 - 👯 I’m looking to collaborate on ML for inclusive / interaction / communication / design for wellbeing and health.
-- 💬 Ask me about inclusive design, interaction design and creative coding.
+- 💬 Ask me about inclusive design, interaction design, design research and creative coding.
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/kseniagermanovich/) and [Kaggle](https://www.kaggle.com/ksenia5).
 - ⚡ Fun fact: I made an [interactive jumper](https://colourstructure.cloud/pages/interact.html) with creative coding, projection and wool, and use code to make [art](https://colourstructure.cloud/pages/interact.html).
 - 😃 Pronouns: She/Her